 Although the proposal for a Senior Fellowship has no set length or format, a typical proposal is approximately 7 to 10 pages long.
+Potential applicants are encouraged to consult with the Director of the Senior Fellowship Program before they begin preparing the application.
 The proposal should include the following information:

 A. Reasons why you wish to do a Senior Fellowship.
 How would a senior fellowship year fit into your liberal arts education and/or career goals?
 Why would it be a more appropriate alternative to continued formal coursework and completion of your degree and concentration requirements?
 Is it a natural outgrowth of an experience or interest you have developed at Hamilton, of an experience abroad or elsewhere?

 B. Outline of the projected study.
 This should include (1) appropriate and detailed background information indicating your understanding of the problem or topic you wish you investigate; (2) the means by which you will accomplish your investigation; and (3) the significance of the undertaking.
 You should also explain how you will have access to the necessary materials, resources and expertise, either here at Hamilton or elsewhere, to enable you to do the project.
 Previous coursework experience with your principal or secondary advisors is also important in establishing the background preparation for your proposed project.

 C. An outline of your senior year.
 Explain what additional activities you expect to engage in: coursework, if any (we usually recommend at least one course per term); extracurricular activities; other activities related to your project (e.g. attending professional meetings, visiting labs or other facilities at other colleges, research at other libraries or resources).